Digital-Signage-Slideshow/DS_Slideshow/README.md

 migrations  slideshow display static  templates user  config.py docker-compose.yml  Dockerfile  README.md requirements.txt  wsgi.py
 ```

 and execute the following commands.
-The environment variables are stored in the .flaskenv file and will be automatically loaded.
-It is also recommended to launch this application in a Python virtual environment. (venv is not included in the requirements.txt and will need to be manually configured)
+The Flask specific environment variables are stored in the .flaskenv file and application specific variables are store in .env.
+Both of these files will be automatically loaded.
+It is also recommended launching this application in a Python virtual environment. (venv is not included in the requirements.txt and will need to be manually configured)

 ```
+> python3 -m venv your-venv-name

 > python3 -m pip install -r requirements.txt
 ...
 > flask run